-If you’re experiencing any difficulties styling or maintaining your hair, the (beard) doctor is in to hear them.
+If you’re experiencing any difficulties styling or maintaining your hair, your barber is always there to help.
 He or she can also provide product recommendations and quick fixes—even suggesting stylish updates to a beard style you may have held onto for some time.
 The most important thing is for you to be honest about your lifestyle as well as your availability for touch-ups and beard maintenance.

 Stock Your Bathroom

-You wouldn’t adopt a pet without first stopping by the pet store for a crate, some kibble, and food bowl, so don’t grow a beard without preparing first.
-In this case, we’d recommend stocking up on salon-quality shampoo and conditioner, as well as other must-have men's hair products designed to keep your beard in tiptop shape.
+You wouldn’t adopt a pet without first stopping by the pet store for a crate, some kibble, and a food bowl, so don’t grow a beard without preparing first.
+In this case, we recommend stocking up on a salon-quality shampoo and conditioner, as well as other must-have men's hair products designed to keep your beard in tip-top shape.